 The Pattern You Can See But Cannot Break

 This gap is the defining frustration for people who have already invested heavily in self-understanding.
 You have done the reflective work.
 You may have read extensively about behavioral patterns, emotional regulation, and the mechanics of personal growth.
-You have tried structured approaches — goal-setting frameworks, accountability systems, guided reflection.
+You have tried structured approaches, including goal-setting frameworks, accountability systems, and guided reflection.
 Each produced a temporary window of changed behavior that eventually collapsed back into the familiar configuration.

 The Neuroscience of Why Insight Alone Fails